thegetty/quire-docs/content/resources/workshop.md

 ## Part 1.
 Introduction to Basic Concepts

-In this section you will learn about and get hands on experience with the command-line interface (CLI), which is used to navigate your Quire project, and Markdown, which is the language used to write your Quire project.
+In this section you will learn about, and get hands on experience with, the two main tools that are required to use Quire: the command-line interface (CLI), which is used to navigate and trigger processes in your Quire project, and the text editor, which is the tool used to write and edit your project.

 ### Learning to Love the Command-Line Interface